jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 - `explosionRadius` lets us control the enemy's explosion size.
 It is public so we can adjust the radius in the Unity Inspector
 - `explosionObj` will hold a Prefab that plays the explosion animation when instantiated.

 Inside the same *Enemy* script, there is a `Explode()` function you need to implement.
-The function will be invoked when the player and ghost make contact.
-Upon contact, a explosion animation will spawn in place of the enemy and deal *explosionDamage* to any player within the *explosionRadius*.
-Then, destroy the enemy game object at the very end.
+The function will be invoked when the player and enemy make contact.
+Upon contact, spawn the `explosionObj` in place of the enemy and `Debug.Log("Tons of damage") if it catches *player* in the `explosionRadius` (you will implement the damage in a later section).
+Finally, destroy the enemy GameObject.

 **Task 2.2: Implement Explode()**